BranchMetrics/branch-roku-sdk/README.md

 m.branchSdkObj.handleInput(data, "OnHandleInputEventCallbackFunc")
 ```

 Then you can receive deep link data back from Branch's servers, similar to any other Branch SDK.
+You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L171) and [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L274).

 ### Deep linking